 This material logic was especially important in the creation of PowerPoint.
 In 1983, two Apple managers, Rob Campbell and Taylor Pohlman, left the firm and created a new integrated software manufacturer, Forethought Inc. Simply put, they left Apple to bring a Xerox Alto like GUI operating system to the IBM PC.
 By 1986, however, Forethought Inc. had a change of plans.
 This story—of Forethought’s creation of PowerPoint—and other stories about what PowerPoint and its competitors can tell us about software history, will be the subjects of upcoming essays by me on the @CHM blog.

 For more information about the development of PowerPoint, please see our Guide to the Dennis Austin PowerPoint Records.

-- Indeed, a wonderfully helpful list of presentation software offerings from 1986 compiled by Robert Gaskins, the initiator and architect of the original PowerPoint project, can be found on pages 131-134 of his painstakingly detailed and comprehensive memoir, Sweating Bullets, that can be found in its entirety here
+- 2. Indeed, a wonderfully helpful list of presentation software offerings from 1986 compiled by Robert Gaskins, the initiator and architect of the original PowerPoint project, can be found on pages 131-134 of his painstakingly detailed and comprehensive memoir, Sweating Bullets.

-- One place in which these identifying names for the presentation software genre were evident was, and is, the pages of the trade magazine InfoWorld.
+- 3. One place in which these identifying names for the presentation software genre were evident was, and is, the pages of the trade magazine InfoWorld.
 Google Books has a large number of issues of the periodical available with full text and search.
-For a starting point into this collection see.
 On the more general use of the genre names, see this Google Books NGram.